Effective Evaluation: A Guide to Search and Recommendation Metrics

 Search and recommendation systems power everything from e-commerce product discovery to streaming service content suggestions, shaping how users find what they want, or what they didn’t even know they wanted.

-Without clear, effective metrics, it’s impossible to measure how well search or recommendation systems perform or identify areas for improvement.
+Without clear, effective metrics, it’s impossible to measure how well search or recommendation systems perform or identify areas for improvement, which is why having the right evaluation tools and platforms is critical.

 Search systems focus on retrieving relevant results in response to explicit queries, while recommendation systems aim to personalise content based on user preferences and behavior.
 Although they share some common goals, the metrics that best evaluate each can differ significantly.